South Africa’s offshore oil push survives four years of courts

 9 Min Read

-South Africa’s bid to develop its offshore oil and gas resources has spent four years entangled in its own court system, producing a sequence of rulings, appeals, reversals and escalations that has left Shell, TotalEnergies, and the government repeatedly blocked while the Constitutional Court, the country’s apex forum, prepares to issue a judgment that will determine how much of the legal ground activists have won actually holds.
+South Africa’s bid to develop its offshore oil and gas resources has spent four years entangled in its own court system, producing a sequence of rulings, appeals, reversals and escalations that has left Shell, TotalEnergies, and the government repeatedly blocked while the Constitutional Court prepares to issue a judgment that will determine how much of the legal ground activists have won actually holds.
 The Iran war, which has sent crude above $100 and exposed South Africa’s 75 percent fuel import dependency in the starkest possible terms, has transformed the offshore debate from an energy policy argument into a security crisis.

 The Iran war has reframed every one of these arguments.
 South Africa depends on imports for 75 percent of its petroleum.
-The Astron Energy refinery in Cape Town is offline for maintenance.
-Crude oil surged above $100 per barrel following the February 2026 US-Israeli strikes.
-Jet fuel rose 70 percent in a week.
-The Department of Mineral and Petroleum Resources has warned of further pump price increases in April.
-South Africa has formally approached the Dangote Refinery for alternative supply, and the country’s vulnerability to supply disruption through the Strait of Hormuz is now visible to every South African filling a tank.
-Against that backdrop, Mantashe’s argument that environmentalists are standing between South Africa and energy security has acquired an urgency it lacked in 2021.
+Crude surged above $100 following the February 2026 US-Israeli strikes.
+South Africa has formally approached the Dangote Refinery for alternative supply.
+Against that backdrop, Mineral Resources Minister Gwede Mantashe’s argument that environmentalists are standing between South Africa and energy security has acquired urgency it lacked in 2021.
+Petroleum Agency South Africa’s CEO Bongani Sayidini has put a number on what is at stake: 27 billion barrels and 60 trillion cubic feet of oil and gas resources.

-Source: World Oil / Natural Justice / Energy Capital Power / IOL
+Source: World Oil / Natural Justice / Energy Capital Power

 Share This Article